Cambria Christmas Market

 For the more normal pine trees, down in Altadena, Christmas Tree Lane has been lit for almost 100 years and is quite possibly the oldest outdoor Christmas display in the United States!
 The pine trees were planted on the street way back in 1883.

 Speaking of old trees being lit up for Christmas, the Hotel del Coronado, off the coast of San Diego, has the world's first electrically lighted outdoor Christmas tree, which was unveiled at the hotel way back on December 24th, 1904!
-I've heard they also have or had an upside down Christmas Tree in the lobby.
+I've heard they also have an upside down Christmas Tree in the lobby.
 And if you want a giant tree, the General Grant Tree in Kings Canyon National Park was declared the nation's Christmas Tree way back in 1926!

 Pismo Beach has three large clams that they paint and decorate throughout the year, and Christmas is no different, with each clam usually sporting a different Christmas themed painting.
 One is often done up as Rudolph, complete with a nose that lights up!